tigermursa/Dark-Light-Theme-Toggle/README.md

 export default Navbar;

-If you already have a ToggleButton component in Components/UI/ToggleButton, use that.
+Option 1: Use a custom ToggleButton component (if you have one in Components/UI/ToggleButton).
-Otherwise, use the DaisyUI toggle input shown above.
+Option 2: Use the DaisyUI toggle input for a quick, built-in solution.

+Note: If using ToggleButton, make sure it’s set up to handle theme and toggleTheme props!

-Step 4: Style Components for Light and Dark Modes
+💻 Step 4: Style Components for Light and Dark Modes Style your components with Tailwind’s dark: variant for theme-specific looks.
+Here’s an example:
-In your components, style like this:

-For light mode, use normal classes like text-green-500.
-For dark mode, add the dark: prefix, like dark:text-green-500.

-Example:

 <div className="bg-white dark:bg-gray-800">
   <p className="text-green-500 dark:text-green-500">